 Vouliagmeni lake - credits: Sven Hansche/Shutterstock.com

 However, Vouliagmeni’s hidden treasures do not end there.
-A well-kept secret by local Athenians is Liminakia Beach Bar.
-Perched on a rock face, this humble bar has simple wooden decks adorned with comfy bean bags to lie on.
+A well-kept secret by local Athenians is Limanakia Beach Bar.
+Perched on a rock face, Limanakia has simple wooden decks adorned with comfy bean bags to lie on.
 Take around 5 steps from the bar and you dive into pristine waters and swim to your heart's content.
 At night, it comes alive with locals visiting for sundowners and moonlit swims.

 Varkiza beach - credits: Nou Pou

-The Grand Beach at Lagonissi really does live up to her name.
-Not only can you relax on the sweeping sands of this organized beach, but there are also sporting facilities, changing rooms, showers, an open-air cinema and a jetty bar with impressive views and a menu of cocktails and fresh juices to match.
-Greece is famed for her seafood dishes, so experiencing one of Lagonissi’s authentic fish tavernas and restaurants which serve local catches daily is a must.
-There are also quite a few scuba diving centers here and every water sport that you can imagine so why not try out something new in the idyllic blues of the Aegean!
+The Grand Beach at Lagonissi really does live up to its name.
+Not only can you relax on the sweeping sands of this organized beach in the Athens Riviera, but there are also sporting facilities, changing rooms, showers, an open-air cinema, and a jetty bar with impressive views and a menu of cocktails and fresh juices to match.

 Lagonisi at Sunset - credits: KOSTAS_TSEK/ Shutterstock.com

-For those who like to escape to the wilder parts, Saronida beach may be the choice for you.
-With its sandy coastline, clean and clear waters and easy access, it is a perfect setting for a Sunday afternoon.
+For those who like to escape to the wilder parts during their stay in Athens, Saronida beach may be the choice for you.
+With its sandy coastline, clean and clear waters, and easy access, it is a perfect setting for a Sunday afternoon.
 However, when you’re ready to return from serenity the beach is conveniently close to Saronida Village with plenty of shops and eateries on offer.
 There is also a beach playground that will keep your little ones busy for hours!

 Sunset at Saronida - credits: Jorgos-Loukianos/ Shutterstock.com